Facebook, Instagram, Twitter, and Snapchat are some of the social media

 is now using social media activity as evidence in ongoing criminal investigations.

-Even if you customized your privacy settings on your social media accounts,
+Even if you set all of your accounts to private, your social media activity

 To avoid having your social media activity used against you during an ongoing